Quentin123456/UIStepperDemo/README.md

 # UIStepperDemo
-A demo of UIStepper with swift and Objective_c.
+A demo of UIStepper with swift and Objective-C.